fbpx

 Vitamin E

 Vitamin E is a nutrient that has antioxidant properties.
 It’s important for reproduction, blood, the brain, skin, and vision.
-Studies show vitamin E could improve the symptoms of nonalcoholic fatty liver disease.
-The vitamin may also have other benefits, including reducing the risk of Alzheimer’s disease.

 Milk Thistle

-Milk thistle has been an herbal remedy for thousands of years, particularly for conditions affecting the liver, kidneys, and gallbladder.
-There’s a flavonoid in milk thistle called silymarin that may help protect the liver from toxins.
+Milk thistle has been an herbal remedy for thousands of years, particularly for liver, kidney, and gallbladder conditions.

 Silymarin is an anti-inflammatory and antioxidant, and it may help the liver grow new cells to repair itself.